 Unfortunately, one issue is that many useful WordPress plugins are not cheap.
 If you are running a large photography site that is already bringing in plenty of revenue, the price won’t be a problem.
 But if your website is just starting, you might be wary of spending money on WordPress plugins.
 The good news is that you can find some great WordPress plugins for photographers that don’t cost even a dime.

 That’s why we have prepared a list of those plugins that are completely free or come with a free version, but are still good quality.
 So if you install them, you won’t have to deal with any troubling issues.

 We’ve checked out these plugins on WordPress.org and they’ve all been updated within the last few months.
-They all come with a good rating and they’re compatible with WordPress 5.0.3.
+Plus they all come with a good rating.

 Gallery & Lightbox